YiuTerran/chat/INSTALL.md

     ```
     Building with Go 1.13 or below **will fail**!

-5. Open `tinode.conf` (located at `$GOPATH/pkg/mod/github.com/tinode/chat@vX.XX.X/server/`).
+5. Open `tinode.json5` (located at `$GOPATH/pkg/mod/github.com/tinode/chat@vX.XX.X/server/`).
 Check that the database connection parameters are correct for your database.
 If you are using MySQL make sure [DSN](https://github.com/go-sql-driver/mysql#dsn-data-source-name) in `"mysql"` section is appropriate for your MySQL installation.
 Option `parseTime=true` is required.
 ```js
 	"mysql": {
 		"dsn": "root@tcp(localhost)/tinode?parseTime=true",